 A great advantage of visiting Playa Ancha is all the shopping and Cancun restaurants right across the street.
 It’s an easy beach to pop into before lunch and then get some shopping and exploring done after.
 Or come to watch the sunset here and then head to one of the nightclubs along Kukulkan Boulevard.

 One of the nice beaches in Cancun for kids is Playa El Niño.
 It’s extremely popular with locals – typically, locals far outnumber tourists.
 The water is shallow, and there are fun swings and play structures for the kids to climb on.
 The locals here compare Playa El Niño to a pool.
 It’s so calm!

 The beach is located about 15 minutes northeast of the center of Cancun and because it’s a jaunt from the busy Hotel Zone, most tourists don’t make the trip out here.
 It does get busier with locals on weekends, so come here during the week if you want more room.
 You can take the bus here or grab a taxi.

-There are lots of street vendors here selling everything from tacos to sweet treats like candy.
+There are lots of street vendors here selling everything from great tacos in Cancun to sweet treats like candy.
 The beach also has lots of small restaurants nearby to grab some lunch or supper while you’re here for the day.

 11. Isla Blanca Beach

 The secluded Isla Blanca Beach is a hidden paradise far from the beaches packed with tourists but still close enough for an adventurous day trip.
 It’s at the northern tip of Cancun, about 45 minutes from downtown, and it’s an unspoiled, natural piece of paradise.
 It’s sometimes called a secret or hidden beach because of its remote location.
 Once you’re here with the ocean on one side and a peaceful lagoon on the other, you’ll feel in on “the secret” and may not want to tell your friends about it!